-I. Trump Reveled in, and Deliberately Refused to Stop, the Insurrection.
+9. Trump Reveled in, and Deliberately Refused to Stop, the Insurrection.

-- 202. Early during the attack, by approximately 1:21 PM, Trump was informed by staffers in the White House that television broadcasts of his speech had been cut to instead show the violence at the Capitol. - 203.
-After this, Trump immediately began watching the Capitol attack unfold on live news in the private dining room of the White House.
-149 - 204.
+- 202. Early during the attack, by approximately 1:21 PM, Trump was informed by staffers in the White House that television broadcasts of his speech had been cut to instead show the violence at the Capitol.
+150 - 203.
+After this, Trump immediately began watching the Capitol attack unfold on live news in the private dining room of the White House.151 - 204.
 Shortly after, White House Acting Director of Communications Ben Williamson sent a text to Chief of Staff Mark Meadows recommending that Trump tweet about respecting Capitol Police.
-150 - 205.
+152 - 205.
 At 2:24 PM, at the height of violence, Trump made his first public statement during the attack.
 Against the advisors' recommendation above, he tweeted: "Mike Pence didn't have the courage to do what should have been done to protect our Country and our Constitution, giving States a chance to certify a corrected set of facts, not the fraudulent or inaccurate ones which they were asked to previously certify.
 USA demands the truth!"
-151 - 206.
-Trump knew, consciously disregarded the risk, or specifically intended that this tweet would exacerbate the violence at the Capitol.
+153